Reddit, Quora and the web in general, is flooded with questions about Google Ads Call Tracking and how to track calls in Google Ads.

 Before you go all Buzz on us, let’s see why Woody has a point and why thousands of marketers out there are turning to guides like this, to find an answer.

-4 types of phone call conversions you can track in Google Ads
+The 4 types of phone call conversions Google Ads can track

 Google Ads Call Extensions add a phone number to your ads, making it easy for users to call your business directly from the ad.